spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jwt-service.md

 ## Usage

-Once installed, a new `org.matrix.msc4143.rtc_foci` section is added to the Element web client to point to your JWT service URL (e.g., `https://matrix.example.com/lk-jwt-service`).
+Once installed, a new `org.matrix.msc4143.rtc_foci` section is added to the Element Web client to point to your JWT service URL (e.g., `https://matrix.example.com/lk-jwt-service`).

 ## Additional Information